 Moxie shows up early.

 Farrow is no dilettante coasting through life on a path paved by his family’s influence.
-He was recognized as a prodigy early on and graduated from Bard College at the tender age of 15.
-By his late teens, he’s already working as a spokesperson for UNICEF and writing serious investigative pieces for the Wall Street Journal, all before he even graduates from Yale Law School, which he does by the time he turns 21.
+He was recognized as a prodigy and graduated from Bard College at the tender age of 15.
+By his late teens, he’s already working as a spokesperson for UNICEF and writing investigative severe pieces for the Wall Street Journal, all before he even graduates from Yale Law School, which he does by the time he turns 21.

 Wait, there’s more.